Why did the Office of Undergraduate Research develop this program?

 The 291/491/682 courses can be used only for research and creative activity that is conducted outside a regular course.
 Students cannot use the same hours logged in Weekly Progress Reports nor the Deliverable both toward credit for 291/491/682 and toward credit for another course; “Submission of the same term paper or other work to more than one instructor, where no prior approval has been given” is defined by the university as an academic integrity violation.
 Similarly, research and creative activity registered as 291/491/682 cannot also be paid work, e.g. through student work study.

 When should a student submit the form to register for independent research or creative activity credits?

-Students should submit the registration form for 291/491/682 when they are registering for their next semester's courses.
+Students should submit the registration form for 291/491/682 when they are registering for their next semester’s courses, and it must be submitted by the 12th week of the semester before the course is taken.
 That ensures that the proposed course can be reviewed and approved and that the student can be registered in Blackboard in a timely fashion.
 Starting with Week 1 of the semester, Weekly Progress Reports must be completed in the Blackboard course set up for the 291/491/682 research/creative activity.

 What’s the purpose of the Weekly Progress Reports?

 Weekly Progress Reports serve two purposes: 1) regular documentation of research or creative tasks and 2) recording of hours spent on research or creative activity toward the total number of hours required for the number of credits for which the student is enrolled.
 These reports are a useful record for the faculty and student, and they serve to document the university-wide requirement for number of hours of work per credit.

 What do I need to do with these Weekly Progress Reports?